maherm/sgapi/README.md

 ### Giveaway Tools - About

 The Giveaway Tools provide a handy interface to read Giveaway Data.
 It also extends the UI class, exposing the relevant jQuery queries.
 Currently, this module is read-only, meaning it does not provide any auto-enter features.
-The usage and

 ---